ESMValGroup/EGU22-short-course/README.md

 ## Running the notebooks

+During the short course, you will receive instructions on how to run the notebook(s).
+If you would like to try this yourself after the course, you can use the instructions available here.

 ## Binder

 Click this button: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ESMValGroup/EGU22-short-course/main?labpath=notebooks%2F1_Introduction_to_ESMValTool.ipynb)

 ## Levante at DKRZ

 On Levante you cannot (yet) choose ESMValTool from the available notebook environments.
 But you can add it by following these instructions.

 1. Go to https://jupyterhub.dkrz.de and log in
 2. Click the `Start` button in the column Preset and row Levante